dvera/riskreport/biomarker/glycine.md

 ## Glycine

-"Non-essential amino acid involved in protein synthesis, neurotransmission, and as a precursor for other biomolecules."
+Glycine is a non-essential amino acid involved in protein synthesis, neurotransmission, and serves as a precursor for other biomolecules interactions.

 <div style="display: flex; flex-direction: column; gap: 10px;">